 - integrity, which involves being honest, responsible, and accountable and acting ethically

-and to respect themselves, others, and human rights.
+- humanity, which means to respect themselves, others and uphold human rights

-It further prepares young children for taking on an academic and subject focused learning in the middle and high school years.
+The program so designed lays a solid foundation for taking on an increasingly academic and subject focused learning through the middle and high school years.

 We believe that children need a safe and emotionally secure setting to allow them to learn at their own pace through interaction with peers, adults and their environment. ♦That learning does not take place in a vacuum.
 It is always contextual and dependent on prior learning. ♦That the use of imagination and creativity allows children to personlize their learning and make it more meaningful. ♦That one style does not fit all.
 In today’s context there is a need to acknowledge and accept students’ beliefs & perspectives and to diversify our curriculum for better learning experiences. ♦That being literate in the 21st century is more than being able to read and write.
 It includes the ability to acquire, use and synthesize information, solve problems and communicate effectively. ♦That assessments should not overtake learning in the classroom.